andreasspindler/Libpreempt/README.md

 Libpreempt
 ==========
-C++ real-time test suite and programming framework
+C++ real-time test suite and framework for writing embedded firmwares.

 The target audience for Libpreempt: